 They are able to apply using UCAS progress.
 Alternatively, they should complete the SLC application form which is available online.

 Q. My son/daughter is statemented at school.
 Will they continue to receive support at

 Yes.
 We will undertake a review of their support needs prior to joining the college to ensure that appropriate support is in place at the start of their course.
 Additional support is free.

 Q. What additional costs will there be for equipment, trips etc.

-Students will be advised about any possible additional costs when they attend interview.
+Students will be advised of any possible additional costs when they attend an interview.
 Information about how to access financial support will also be available.

 Q. What happens if my son/daughter does not achieve the grades they need?

 They should come into college and discuss their options with the course tutor.
 In most cases, a suitable alternative can be found.

 Q. If my son/daughter doesn’t like their course, can they change?